Home

 CYBER CITIZENS FOR JUSTICE, INC. was founded to unite Floridians in their quest to improve the daily lives of CITIZENS in our State.
 Their purpose is to present CITIZENS' interest in Florida through ADVOCACY, EDUCATION and LEGISLATIVE REFORM.

-The Condo News print newspaper is published every Wednesday in season (November through May), and every other Wednesday from June through October.
+The Condo News print newspaper is published every other Wednesday.
 It is circulated throughout Palm Beach County, from Delray to North Palm Beach, and from Singer Island, Palm Beach and South Palm Beach to Royal Palm Beach, in Condominium, Cooperative and Home Owner Association Communities.
 For more information, or to have the Condo News brought to your community, e-mail us or write to: P.O.
 Box 109, West Palm Beach, FL 33409.
 Tel:(561) 471-0329